NokNokMLS/BigDoorWyamBlog/input/posts/2019-09-11-how-will-doubling-the-minimum-wage-affect-polish-property.md

 ---
 The current government announced plans this week to [double the minimum wage in Poland in the next 4 years](https://www.bloomberg.com/news/articles/2019-09-09/poland-s-plan-to-skyrocket-minimum-wages-heralds-economic-shift), should they be re-elected.
 What effect will this have on future Polish property prices?

-Arguments about the validity and effect of minimum wages are notoriously under researched and there effect on property even more so.
+Arguments about the validity and effect of minimum wages are notoriously under researched and the effect on property even more so.
 We can't definitively say what the future will bring but we can suggest particular areas to watch out for.

 **More cash, more splash**